mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 SQL is the common standard
 that Django's supported databases all "speak."
 Since Django uses SQL,
-that's why messages are named "query."
+that's why a message is named "query."

 What does an SQL query look like?
 If we save our model example from earlier,